Efficiency of higher-order algorithms for minimizing composite functions: General composite higher-order algorithm

 \subsection{Better rates for GCHO under KL}

 In this section, we show that improved rates can be derived for GCHO algorithm if the objective function satisfies the KL property.
-This is the first time when such convergence analysis is derived for the GCHO algorithm on the general composite problem \eqref{eq:optpb}.
-We believe that this lack of analysis comes from the fact that one can't bound directly the distance $S_{f}(x_{k+1})$ by $\norm{x_{k+1} - x_{k}}$.
+This is the first time when such convergence analysis is derived for the GCHO algorithm on the composite problem \eqref{eq:optpb}.
+We believe that this lack of analysis comes from the fact that, when $g$ is nonsmooth and different from the identity function, one can't bound directly the distance $S_{f}(x_{k+1})$ by $\norm{x_{k+1} - x_{k}}$.
 However, using the newly introduced (artificial) point $y_{k+1}$, we can now overcome this difficulty.
-First, we show that if $(x_{k})_{k\geq 0}$ is bounded, then also $( y_{k})_{k\geq 0}$ is bounded and they have the same limit points.
+Let us recall the definition of a function satisfying the \textit{Kurdyka-Lojasiewicz (KL)} property (see \cite{BolDan:07} for more details).